The0mikkel/ollama-discord-bot/README.md

 It is **recommended** to use a custom model, to get the best chatting experience.
 The default model is not trained on the chat flow, and may not generate good responses.

 You can use [OpenWebUI](https://github.com/open-webui/open-webui) to configure and interact with the Ollama API.
 It is also a nice web panel for the system, if you were looking for a web-specific system.

+## Credits

+This is based on [mxyng/discollama](https://github.com/mxyng/discollama), but is heavily modified to fit the needs of a chatbot, rather than a response generator.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Author

+This project is made by [Mikkel Albrechtsen](https://github.com/the0mikkel).